billdueber/marc2solr_example/README.markdown

 # CHANGES
 0.3
-:  Updated marcspec requirement to allow custom functions to return values for multiple solr fields simultaneously, and added example to `simple_sample/index.rb` 0.2
+:  Updated marcspec requirement to allow custom functions to return values for multiple solr fields simultaneously, and added example to `simple_sample/index.rb` and `simple_sample/lib/marc2solr_custom.rb`

+0.2
 :  Added VERSION file and this CHANGES section
 :  Update to use MARCSpec v0.4, which changes the signature of custom functions.
 Instead of` (record, your,args)`, it's now `(doc, record, your, args)`, where `doc` is a hashlike that contains the already-computed fields.
 This allows you access to stuff you've already done in subsequent field computations (e..g, use the results of the `format` fields to influence setting -- or not -- the `serialTitle` field).

 0.1
 :  First public release